 The Audiences and BuzzSumo services are hosted by third party cloud providers, in Ireland and Canada respectively.
 The Analytics’s Image Analysis service is hosted both within the Analytics database and by a third party provider in Ireland.

 The HelioSight and ForSight services are hosted by third party cloud providers in the USA, including any personal data that the customer uploads using the ForSight Content Upload API.

 The personal data in Vizia is hosted by a third party cloud provider in the UK.

 Q: Does Brandwatch export any personal data outside of the European Economic Area?

-A: Other than BuzzSumo, which is hosted on servers in Canada, none of Brandwatch’s services currently export any personal data outside of the European Economic Area.
-However, via the API or the export functionality of Analytics and Audiences, customers can technically export data from Brandwatch’s UK servers to non-EEA countries.
-This export will depend on the ultimate location of the customer device that exports the data.
+A: As set out above, the BuzzSumo servers are in Canada and the HelioSight/ForSight servers are in the USA.
+Besides that, none of the Brandwatch Group’s services currently export any personal data outside of the European Economic Area.
+However, via the API or the export functionality of Analytics,Audiences, HelioSight, and ForSight, customers can technically export data from the Brandwatch Group’s servers to whatever country the user is located in.